shashankp28/waffle-game-bot/README.md

 - Also see *sample.txt*

 Once you obtain the solution switch the tiles such that at every swap you get atleast 1 extra green tile.
-This will ensure that the solution is obtained in less than or equal to 15 steps evrytime !
+This will ensure that the solution is obtained in less than or equal to 15 steps everytime !